 Beyond the bass, though, I thought the Between Pros’ clarity in the mids and treble was a step up from the Free or the TAT8505 earphones.
-The strings and cymbal clashes in Harold in Italy sounded more vivid, spacious, and exciting—with a little more detail than the Frees could muster, and without the brightness that hinders the TAT8505s.
+The strings and cymbal clashes in Harold in Italy sounded more vivid, spacious, and exciting—with a little more detail than the Frees could muster and without the brightness that hinders the TAT8505s.

 The Between Pros easily rank among the most recommendable true wireless earphones I’ve found.
 They sound very good for the price, and the ergonomic design gives me confidence that most, if not all, listeners will get an excellent fit—and, therefore, the best possible sound that the Between Pros can deliver.
 So often, I have to condition my recommendations on true wireless earphones because I’m not confident that every listener, or even a majority of listeners, will get a good fit.

-I suspect anything in the same category that I’d like better sonically—perhaps the Technics EAH-AZ70Ws—would be a lot more expensive, and few other true wireless earphones offer the kind of easy fit and friendly design that has kept me reaching for the Between Pros every time I head out for a dog walk or settle down for a long phone call with a friend.
+I suspect anything in the same category that I’d like better sonically—perhaps the Technics EAH-AZ70Ws—would be a lot more expensive, and few other true wireless earphones offer the kind of easy fit and friendly design that have kept me reaching for the Between Pros every time I head out for a dog walk or settle down for a long phone call with a friend.